What Is 10 Percent Of 16000

 Data Analysis

 Percentages are frequently used in data analysis to represent proportions.
-For instance, if a survey of 16,000 people shows that 10% prefer a certain product:
+Here's one way to look at it: if a survey of 16,000 people shows that 10% prefer a certain product:

 10% of 16,000 = 1600